libreswitch/ops/docs/bgp_cli.md

 ```

 ##### Description
-This command matches a BGP community with an exact match of communities.
+This command matches an eBGP community with an exact match of communities.

 ##### Authority
 Admin user.